json-api/json-api/format/index.md

 An endpoint **MAY** return resources related to the primary data by default.

-An endpoint **MAY** also support custom inclusion of related resources based upon an `include` request parameter.
-This parameter **MUST** specify the relationship using the name used in the `links` section of the primary data.
+An endpoint **MAY** also support an `include` request parameter to allow the client to customize which related resources should be returned.

+If an endpoint does not support the `include` parameter, it must respond with `400 Bad Request` to any requests that include it.

-If a client supplies an `include` parameter, the server **MUST NOT** include other resource objects in the `included` section of the compound document.
+If an endpoint supports the `include` parameter and a client supplies it, the server **MUST NOT** include other resource objects in the `included` section of the compound document.

 The value of the `include` parameter **MUST** be a comma-separated (U+002C COMMA, ",") list of relationship paths.
 A relationship path is a dot-separated